 When you visit our websites, we use marketing analytics products and providers to measure the effectiveness of our websites, which may entail the collection of personal information in the form of online identifiers.

-Someone who may have nominated you for membership of the Kensington and Chelsea Forum for Older Residents.
+Someone who may have nominated you for membership of the Kensington and Chelsea Over 50s Forum.